JLasc/Train-Scheduler/README.md

 ![alt text](https://s15.postimg.cc/m68hrltob/train.gif "Train")

 ## About ##
 A project that I created to showcase persistent data stored through Firebase.
 Additionally, I used moment.js to calculate next arrival times, and minutes until next train from users current timezone.
+Used a trimmed & compressed mp4 for the live background effect.

 ## Installation ##